fluentfuture/md/Using-spies.md

 While it works, it's got several things that could use some sweetening:
 * The casts!
 * The unchecked casts!
-* The method signature and the implementation are backwards.
+* The method signature and the implementation read backwards.
 * The need of the matchers, especially when there are generic parameters.

 Instead, consider using an abstract class with `@Spy`: